 - Tea bags and tea and coffee grounds

 The list above may differ slightly for your area; therefore, it is always best to check the guidelines published on your local council’s website.

 How to compost in a flat if local food waste recycling is not available to you

 Composting is one of the most sustainable things we can do to help return all those useful nutrients that went into our food in the first place back to nature.

 - A composting bin/container (this can be either a bucket or a more sophisticated device that can be bought online).
 Even better if you can have two bins, one for the finished compost and the other to start the new one.

 - A water mister to keep the compost moist

 - A small outside space/balcony to place your container

 Stick to the “what goes in the food bin” guidelines above, and fill your bin with a ratio of 50% food waste (greens) and 50% with items like leaves, garden soil, grass cuttings, newspapers, or paper bags (browns).
-It is essential to turn the new compost often and keep spraying it with water for moisture.
-Once your compost looks like soil and smells earthy, it will be ready to transfer in your house plants or pass it on to friends, neighbours, or given to your local allotment/green space.
+Turning the new compost often and spraying it with water to add moisture is essential.
+Once your compost looks like soil and smells earthy, it will be ready to transfer to your house plants or pass it on to friends, neighbours, or given to your local allotment/green space.

 People have long used compost to enrich the soil in their gardens and fields.
 Today, composting is especially useful for managing the growing waste streams generated by UK households.
 Nothing goes to waste in nature.
 Everything that dies becomes food for something else.
 Have you ever tried to compost?
 Do you have a food waste recycling service at home?